-- help students work to their full potential and develop their sense of self-worth; - empower students to be positive leaders in their classroom, school and community; - communicate regularly and meaningfully with parents/guardians; - maintain consistent standards of behaviour for all students; - demonstrate respect for all students, staff, parents/guardians, volunteers and members of the school community; - prepare students for the full responsibilities of citizenship.
+- help students work to their full potential and develop their sense of self-worth; - empower students to be positive leaders in their classroom, school and community; - communicate regularly and meaningfully with parents/ guardians; - maintain consistent and fair standards of behaviour for all students; - demonstrate respect for all students, staff, parent/guardians, volunteers and members of the school community; - prepare students for the full responsibilities of citizenship, in particular the skill of respectful communication, both in person and online; - model the standards of respect, civility, and responsible citizenship.
+This includes modeling appropriate use of personal mobile devices.
+Educators are not to use personal mobile devices during instructional time, unless explicitly for workrelated purposes.